 NREM 204-3 Introduction to Wildlife and Fisheries Introduction to principles of habitat and population biology and management, and human dimensions of wildlife management.
 Lectures will introduce the life requisites of individual species and compare aquatic and terrestrial systems, and provide an overview of the characteristics needed to estimate parameters of fish and wildlife populations.
 Labs will emphasize quantification of fish and wildlife habitats.

-Prerequisites: BIOL 102-4, NREM 100-3
+Prerequisites: BIOL 102-4, or BIOL 104-3 and BIOL 124-1; NREM 100-3

 NREM 210-4 Integrated Resource Management An introductory course in the principles of management of forest resources including fisheries, recreation, range, and wildlife.